jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_chart_vmware_memoryreposessed.md

 Amount of memory reclaimed by ESX via ballooning to give to other virtual machines.

-<note type="note">For memory to be reclaimed via ballooning, VMware Tools must be installed on the virtual machine.</note>
+{% include note.html content="For memory to be reclaimed via ballooning, VMware Tools must be installed on the virtual machine." %}

 ## ESX Swapped